flare891/rmslow/Drawings/Holds/README.md

 - Dashboard draw.io
 here: [Draw.io Source](https://app.diagrams.net/?src=about#HRMSLowside%2Frmslow%2Fmaster%2FDrawings%2FHolds%2FHolds.drawio)

+## Assumptions

+Implementation of this system is based on a few key assumptions in order for this to work:

+1. Every document must be registered with Guide, since we track based on guide #.
+2. Systems that deal with documents with holds will always call us to check a document's hold status before attempting to update or delete said document.
+3. (A sort of follow-up to #2) Every system that has a held document has to be able to access our system, to do the check described above.

+If we start small, with systems that we know satisfy these assumptions, it'll be fine.
+But the more systems this holds structure is meant to manage, the more important this set of assumptions becomes.

 ## Hold Store

-There are two ways this could be accomplished:
-- Method 1: Hold is placed on a system query, query/queries executed to determine which documents are on hold, separate lookup for held / locked documents
-- Method 2: Hold is placed on the documents themselves

-Method 1:

 The Hold service stores the hold information tied to a record.
+Think of a hold as a dataset, except that instead of noting on the record what dataset it belongs to, we instead note on the dataset (the hold) what records belong to it.

 The following information represents a single Hold: